Russia blasts Kyiv, other Ukrainian cities in deadly strikes

 Moscow’s war in Ukraine is approaching its eight-month milestone, and the Kremlin has been reeling from humiliating battlefield setbacks in areas of eastern Ukraine it is trying to annex.

-Blasts struck in the capital’s Shevchenko district, a large area in the center of the city that includes the historic old town as well as several government offices, Mayor Vitali Klitschko said.
+Blasts struck in the capital’s Shevchenko district, a large area in the center of Kyiv that includes the historic old town as well as several government offices, Mayor Vitali Klitschko said.

 Residents were seen on the streets with blood on their clothes and hands.
-A young man sat on the ground as a medic wrapped a bandage around his head.
-A woman with her head bandaged had blood all over the front of her blouse.
-Several cars were damaged or completely destroyed.
-Air raid sirens sounded repeatedly across the country and Kyiv.
+A young man wearing a blue jacket sat on the ground as a medic wrapped a bandage around his head.
+A woman with bandages wrapped around her head had blood all over the front of her blouse.
+Several cars were also damaged or completely destroyed.
+Air raid sirens sounded repeatedly across the country and in Kyiv.

 Ukrainian President Volodymyr Zelenskyy said Russian forces launched dozens of missiles and Iranian-built drones against Ukraine.